Updated: Sep 22

 Before discussing the two camps, I would like to address an important issue: The Baptismal Vow.
 This vow was originally called “The Old Saxon Baptismal Vow.”
 However, now it is almost universally accepted that this vow is not in the Old Saxon language.
 Since I am fluent at reading Old Saxon, I can also attest to that.
 About all scholars now think that there are elements of Old English, Old Dutch, and Old High German inside the vow.
 The Old English stems from Northumbria to the Continent (i.e. St Boniface.)
 The Old Dutch is consistent with the monastery at Utrecht (in modern Netherlands), and the Old High German elements stem from the Hersfeld Abbey.
 See Garden Stone’s write-up in his book “The Mercury Woden Complex.”
 See also R. Fletcher, The Conversion of Europe: from paganism to Christianity 371-1386 (Cambridge, 1996), p.
 235 and 277: On the baptismal vow as being created in an Anglo-Saxon circle on the continent, also containing Old High German influences.
 And the Indiculus as containing influences by Caesarius of Arles and ‘being available to the missionary preacher by 800’.

 The name “Saxnote” in the Baptismal Vow is THE reason that both the vow and the Indiculus is understood to be pointed at the Continental Saxons.
+The being said, the Baptismal Vow uses "Saxnote" and the Indiculus superstitionum et paganiarum uses "Mercury" and "Jupiter" for Thor and Odin, and doesn't refer to Sahsnoth/Saxnote at all.
+The Baptismal Vow uses Thunar and Uuoden, the actual names in Old Saxon for Thor and Odin.
 Scholars agree that the Baptismal Vow and the Indiculus superstitionum et paganiarum are two separate writings copied into one Latin Codex.
-I certainly agree with this.
+I certainly agree with this, especially due to Latin names for the Gods being in the Indiculus and the Germanic names in the Baptismal Vow.
 The Baptismal Vow is in a mixture of Germanic languages, but the Indiculus is written in Latin, and has a completely different feel, not just because of the language difference either.
 The Indiculus is basically thirty short sentences of thirty condemned behaviors.
 This list is much briefer than the Lex Saxonum.
 I shall place both the Lex Saxonum and the Indiculus below.
-Germanic words recorded in the Latin Indiculus superstitionum et paganiarum shows that the Indiculus is not consistent with Old Saxon territory, and Old Saxon Heathenry.
+While I do believe both are important for reconstructing Saxon Heathenry, I think the Lex Saxonum is more important, as it is specifically Saxon.
+Germanic words recorded in the Latin Indiculus superstitionum et paganiarum shows that the Indiculus is not consistent in all 30 prohibitions with Old Saxon territory, and Old Saxon Heathenry.
 The Indiculus has Celtic words as well, along with the consistent language elements of the Anglo-Frisian languages (Old English and Old Frisian) that are not consistent with Old Saxon.
 Therefore, the dating to St. Boniface before the Saxon Wars, vs. the dating to Charlemagne during the Saxon Wars, is an important one for Saxon Heathenry.
 I believe that the linguistic and historical evidence ties the Indiculus (and maybe even the Baptismal Vow) to Frisia in particular, where Boniface preached his religious terrorism, and where he was “martyred” for his brutal attacks on Heathenry (like the destruction of Thor’s Oak of the Germanic Chatti tribe.)

 The Two Camps: Boniface’s Time vs. Charlemagne’s Time